Quickstart your first ComBricks project

 In our above illustration, we show a 2 Channnel Repeater, with additional PROFIBUS connectors on top edge, allowing for connection of a new outgoing segment from the monitored incoming segment on lower channel.

 Once 24 volt power is applied to the COMbricks kit, link your PC computer Ethernet socket with a Cat 5e patch cable to the COMbricks Ethernet port.
 Cross-over patch lead is not usually needed.
-With the (free) Procentec COMbricks Discovery Tool program running (as below), click on the left hand search icon, which should soon add a single display line for any COMbricks kit located.
+Start the ComBricks Network Condition Indicator (NCI) program, then on the front screen click on the lower Add... button to start search for the newly started ComBricks Head Station.
+At top left corner of the follow-on Select ComBricks window, click on the offered Discover Devices button to launch the Discovery Tool program, as shown in following illustration.
+Next click on the left hand search icon of the Discovery Tool window, which should soon add a single display line for any operational COMbricks kits located on your LAN.
 Each such line shows the head station name (if set), Head Station firmware type (1A, 1B or 1C), device serial number and the MAC and IP addresses and device uptime.

 Further icons on the Discovery Tool program toolbar may then be used to launch your web browser to view device status, if necessary first changing the device IP-address using an offered dialogue.
-Your connected computer for these activities will need to have been set for fixed IP address in order to allow successful linking to the ComBricks Head Station web server.
+Your connected computer for these activities will need to be running with IP address in same range as that of the new ComBricks Head Station, or IP address of the ComBricks changed to same range using the Discovery Tool application, to allow successful linking to the ComBricks Head Station web server.

-The COMbricks web server page starts at the Status Screen.
+If selected the COMbricks web server page normally starts at the Status Screen.
 Thereafter one can view other menu options and, once your Head Station is connected to at least one live PROFIBUS network, one may open the Live List and Statistics pages for display of live network status information in a very similar style to that shown by ProfiTrace.
-The following illustration shows typical display formats, including those from a Scope Repeater, which is needed for both the bar-graphs and waveforms shown here.
+The following illustration shows typical display formats, including those from an alternative Scope Repeater, which is needed for both the bar-graphs and waveforms shown here.

 For more comprehensive details of the various COMbricks web server pages click on the following link to view the Procentec Live COMbricks demo page

-and/or for introduction to this Procentec ComBricks demo see early paragraph in our following ComBricks webpage.
+..and/or for introduction/explanation to/of this Procentec ComBricks demo see our following ComBricks Demo Explanation webpage.

 Handbook information for the whole ComBricks range available in latest version of the Procentec COMbricks User Manual